Ethiopian New Year

 In honour of their former empress, the festival was named Enkutatash, meaning the ‘gift of the jewels’, a name it still bears to this day.

-In the month of September, the number of daylight and nighttime hours are the same, another reason why this month is considered spiritually significant in the eyes of early Ethiopian Christians.
+In September, the number of daylight and nighttime hours are the same, and this another reason why September is considered spiritually significant in the eyes of early Ethiopian Christians.

 Despite its religious connotations and history, Enkutatash is not an exclusively religious holiday.

-Celebrated by believers and non believers alike, this time of year is seen as a period for community and family, a time where we forget the grievances and embrace a collective shared experience.
+Celebrated by believers and non-believers alike, this time of year is seen as a period for community and family, a time when we forget the grievances and embrace a collective shared experience.

 The day commences with traditional songs, usually performed by groups of Ethiopian girls.